albar965/littlenavmap-manual/README.md

 Saves the flight plan to a FSX PLN file (XML format).

-_Little Navmap_ allows to create flight plans that unusable by the flight simulator.
-This is the case if a flight plan does not have an airport as departure or destination.
-A warning dialog will be shown when saving if this is the case.
+_Little Navmap_ will allow flight plans to be created that while useful as a flight plan snippet they are unusable by the flight simulator.
+This occurs if a flight plan does not have a departure or destination airport and a warning dialog will be shown when saving the flight plan.

-A warning dialog will also show up if the departure airport has parking positions but no one is assigned to the flight plan.
+A warning dialog will also be shown if the departure airport has parking positions but none is assigned in the flight plan.

 #### Add Google Earth KML {#add-google-earth-kml}